 Brett Liotta, Developer.

-Brett is Station Four’s development powerhouse—his Socratic approach involves asking concise, clarifying questions that always lead to the most appropriate, effective solution for development projects.
+Brett is Station Four’s programing powerhouse—his Socratic approach involves asking concise, clarifying questions that always lead to the most appropriate, effective solutions for development projects.

 After graduating from Florida Atlantic University as a Bachelor of Science in Management Information Systems, Brett went on to gain experience developing high traffic, transactional online event registration systems and software-as-a-service content management systems.
 Brett is an excellent team player—always maintaining clear and open communication with the S4 team and clients.
-When Brett isn’t building software or producing highly readable code, he enjoys playing tennis, running with his dog, and has recently been into swimming for excercise.
+When Brett isn’t building software or producing highly readable code, he enjoys playing tennis, running with his dog, and has recently been improving his flexibility through the practice of yoga.

 Four Quick Questions